ahrimhan/ahrimhan.github.io/_portfolio/asiaModel.md

 ## Problem statement <a name="ps"></a>

 The World Economic Forum annually publishes the Global Competitiveness Index (GCI) data from around the world.
 We obtained the GCI data from 43 countries for a total of six years from 2002 to 2007.
-When considering countries with high GCI values are advanced countries, I can find valuable insights of the advanced countries and this can be used as **a model to suggest a direction for developing countries to become advanced countries**.
+When considering countries with high ranked countries are advanced countries, I can find valuable insights of the advanced countries.
+This can be used as **a model to suggest a direction for developing countries to become advanced countries**.
 In this analysis, **I focus on Asia countries**.

 ## Data processing <a name="datacp"></a>